Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 You have studied ritual magic, granting you the following benefits:

-- **Half-feat**
+- **Ability Score Increase**

     Increase your Intelligence, Wisdom, or Charisma score by 1, to a maximum of 20.

 - **Ritual Spells**

-    When you choose this feat, you acquire a ritual book holding two 1st-level spells of your choice that have the Ritual tag from the Arcane, Divine, and Primal Spell Lists.
+    When you choose this feat, you acquire a ritual book holding two 1st-level spells of your choice that have the Ritual tag from the Wizard Spell Lists.
 You always have those two Spells prepared, and you can cast them with any Spell Slots you have.
 The Spells’ Spellcasting Ability is the ability increased by this Feat.

 - **Learned Caster**